nancy-gl/Power-BI-Projects/README.md

 Created these Power BI Reports testing the various features of it with the data available in the internet.

 ---
+## Project 1:  Space Missions by Maven Analytics
+## Summary

+* This report analyses the rocket launch trends over time, the mission success rate and failure rates.
+* It shows the countries having most successful space missions.
+* It also shows the rockets that was most used for the missions and whether it is active or retired.

+---
-## Project 1: Optical Data Analysis
+## Project 2: Optical Data Analysis
 ## Summary

 * This report allows to see the Optometric patients appointment details.